Facts Based "Racism" | Black & White on the Gray Issues Pt. 2 2025-10-16 18:05

 And this is the only part.

-Nevertheless, he has said that, you know, uh, Katanji Brown Jackson, uh, what's that young lady that Michelle Obama, all these people, DI highs.
+Nevertheless, he has said that, you know, Katanja Brown Jackson, what's that young lady, Michelle Obama, all these people with DEI highs.

-In other words, we respond differently because we have gotten so accustomed to it in terms of what our what's believed about us or perceived about us.
+In other words, we respond differently because we have gotten so accustomed to it in terms of what's believed about us or perceived about us.

-So we just know, hey, at tomorrow, it'll be another sound bite on some other sh.
+So we just know, hey, at tomorrow, it'll be another sound bite on some other shit.

 You understand what I'm talking about?

-So we're not gonna react the same way.
+So we're not going to react the same way.

-So I think we gotta acknowledge the fact that hey, you know what?
+So I think we got to acknowledge the fact that, hey, you know what?

-There may need to be a change in the conversation overall as it relates to what the really what's really the hell going on with white and black America.
+There may need to be a change in the conversation overall as it relates to what's really the hell going on with white and black America.

-That's why I see I just need you to kind of just, and Steve, when I say this, it's not a challenge, but I gotta ask you, you gotta tell me these sources where you're getting this 12 times more likely a black man killing a white person.
+That's why I say, I just need you to kind of just, and Steve, when I say this, it's not a challenge, but I got to ask you, you got to tell me these sources where you're getting this 12 times more likely a black man killing a white person.

 Yeah, when we do it, we always give a QR code where you can see all of them.

-By the way, you want to hear funny true hand of God.
+By the way, you want to hear a funny true hand of God.

-I dated a girl in college whose dad was at uh he was at an airport and next to him was Stevie Wonder.
+I dated a girl in college whose dad was at, he was at an airport, and next to him was Stevie Wonder.

 Hey, Cedric, thanks.